rmikehodges/hideNsneak/README.md

 hideNsneak can:

 * *`deploy`, `destroy`, and `list`*
-	1. Cloud instances via EC2, Google Cloud, Digital Ocean, Azure, and Alibaba Cloud
+	1. Cloud instances via EC2 and Digital Ocean (Google Cloud, Azure, and Alibaba Cloud coming soon)
 	2. API Gateway (AWS)
-	3. Domain fronts via CloudFront and Azure Cloudfront
+	3. Domain fronts via AWS Cloudfront and Google Cloud Functions (Azure CDN coming soon)

-* *Proxy into said infrastructure*
+* *Proxy through infrastructure*
+* *Deploy C2 redirectors*
 * *Send and receive files*
 * *Port scanning via NMAP*
 * *Remote installations of Burp Collab, Cobalt Strike, Socat, LetsEncrypt, GoPhish, and SQLMAP*
+* *work with teams teams*

 Running locally
 ---------------
 *A few disclosures for V 1.0:*
 * At this time, all hosts are assumed `Ubuntu 16.04 Linux`.
+* Setup is done on your local system (Linux and Mac Only).
 In the future, we're hoping to add on a docker container to decrease initial setup time
-* The only cloud providers currently setup are AWS and Digital Ocean
+* The only vps providers currently setup are AWS and Digital Ocean
-* *You need to make sure that go is installed.* Instructions can be found [here](https://golang.org/dl/)
+* *You need to make sure that go is installed.* Instructions can be found [here](https://golang.org/doc/install)

 1. Create a new AWS S3 bucket in `us-east-1`
 	- Ensure this is not public as it will hold your terraform state